OK – let’s get to it: Yes I live in Hawaii – no I’m not crowing about it – I promise. I’ve been asked soooooo many times, however:

 A Note About Poi

 Much of the poi that you see in the stores comes from my neck of the woods- Hanalei Poi (the picture here).
-The taro in this valley is incredibly old and is referred to as “the ancestors” as it literally has fed the Hawaiians for hundreds of years.
-It’s ancient and awesome and you’re eating history…
+The taro in this valley is incredibly old and is referred to as “the ancestors” as it has fed the Hawaiians for hundreds of years.
+It’s ancient, tasty, and you’re eating history…

 OK – so history might not taste so good for some folks.
 Here’s what to do with poi: